RockefellerArchiveCenter/dm-transfer-workflow/troubleshooting.md

 #### Error stat(ing) image file (raw_open: image "ref_id.iso" - Not such file or directory)

-Solution: Empty folder containing the .img file and run script again.
+Solution: Empty the folder containing the .img file and run the script again.

-## 3 and 1 Half Inch and 5 and 1 Quarter Inch Floppy Disks
+## KryoFlux Errors

 ### FRED does not recognize the KryoFlux